-Campaign.
-This campaign was launched, where they have their customers showing that they are mending their products, showing second life, or use out of Patagonia products.
-And it’s something that they like to call that’s kind of reverse marketing.
-As opposed to showing people purchasing new products or showing how they can get extended life out of them.
+A new campaign called Patagonia Be Useful has been launched, where they show customers mending their products, giving a second life to products, or using up Patagonia products.
+It’s a kind of reverse marketing.
+That’s opposed to showing people purchasing new products, it’s showing how they can get extended life out of the products instead.

-So for example, if I am a boutique clothing store, and I specialize in selling basic knit wear, and let’s say my customers have purchased some cashmere sweaters.
-Well do my customers actually know the best way to take care of their sweaters?
-Do they know about the special laundry detergent, or the ways that they can actually increase the life and longevity?
-Perhaps once or twice a year you can send out an email that gives them suggestions on adding cedar blocks or buying special cashmere shampoos and things like that.
+How can you apply this yourself, and through what media outlets?
+By taking a look at things like video content online, and writing blogs and newsletters, you can search and find ways of communicating to your customer the value of what you’ve sold.
+For example, I have a boutique clothing store and I specialize in selling basic knitwear, and my customers have purchased some cashmere sweaters.
+Do my customers actually know the best way to take care of their sweaters?
+Do they know about the special laundry detergent, or the ways that they can actually increase the life and longevity of the product?

 Perhaps once or twice a year, you can send out an email that gives them suggestions on adding cedar blocks, or buying special cashmere shampoos.
 These are not only ways of up-selling, because you’re showing them additional products that you may or may not carry.
 You’re also showing an interest in value in your customer’s purchasing history, as well as the items they currently have in their closets.
 This establishes you as not only a resource for them to go shopping to, but also a partner, in terms of their wardrobe, and really adding to their life in general.

 Need help launching or scaling your sustainable fashion brand?
 Get in touch.
 We’ll start with a 30 minute consultation session.
 Email us at firstname.lastname@example.org.